 Preventing Altitude Sickness when Climbing Kilimanjaro

-There are many things you can do to avoid the symptoms of acute mountain sickness when climbing Mount Kilimanjaro.
+There are many things you can do to avoid the symptoms of acute mountain sickness when climbing Mt.
+Kilimanjaro.

 Does altitude sickness strike at random?

-Scientific studies of altitude sickness are done by taking number of people from sea level to a certain altitude and then measuring how they react.
-Yes, they react randomly, and yes, if you take someone from sea level directly to 3500 metres then there is a good chance that they won’t feel too sprightly at the end of the day.
+Scientific studies of altitude sickness are done by taking some people from sea level to a certain altitude and then measuring how they react.
+Yes, they react randomly, and yes, if you take someone from sea level directly to 3500 meters, then there is a good chance that they won’t feel too sprightly at the end of the day.

-The difference during a Kilimanjaro climb is that hopefully you will NOT take yourself from sea level to 3500 metres that fast.
+The difference during a Kilimanjaro climb is that hopefully, you will NOT take yourself from sea level to 3500 meters that fast.